Doctor of Philosophy

 This thesis contributes new knowledge to the growing body of information regarding adolescent life surrounding the transitions related to a parental divorce.
 It has expanded the limited research that approaches the topic from the frameworks of qualitative research, critical inquiry, asset-based research, and participatory approaches.
 It also uniquely explores the concept of human occupation as it relates to transition and coping surrounding a parental divorce or separation.
 This work has implications for the future methodologies and research questions for studies exploring adolescent and young adult life, occupations, and transitions surrounding a parental divorce or marital separation.

 Hartman, Laura R., "From Their Perspective: How Adolescents and Young Adults Experience and Conceptualize Life and Occupation Surrounding Parental Divorce or Separation" (2014).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 2051.

 Counseling Commons, Maternal and Child Health Commons, Mental Disorders Commons, Occupational Therapy Commons, Psychology Commons, Social Work Commons, Student Counseling and Personnel Services Commons